JGonzalez-7/holbertonschool-printf/README.md

 --------
 This project focuses on building a simplified version of printf.
-It supports essential format specifiers and mimics the standard library’s behavior.
+It supports essential format specifiers and mimics the standard library's behavior.
 It provides practical experience with:

 - Variadic functions (stdarg.h)
 - Manual output handling using write()